 Currently, Manoj is fulfilling his commitment through a variety of activities.
 He is giving money to charities in India, funding the construction and operation of new non-profit hospitals in India, investing in other health, agriculture, and clean water projects for the poor, funding the Stage 2 invention shop, finding and developing new products and technologies that align with the mission (including buying patents when necessary), establishing manufacturing plants and distribution channels in different parts of the world, and employing the hundreds of people involved with the different stages of these projects

-If Manoj has committed 99% of his wealth to philanthropy, why not just give the inventions away instead of charging for them?
+Why doesn't Manoj just give the inventions away instead of charging for them?

 How can I work with you?

-We receive an overwhelming number of inquiries from around the world about how people can work with us.
-At this point, the best way to inform us about your background, skills, and specific area of interest would be to click here and select the appropriate option from the dropdown menu.
+If you’re interested in working with Stage 2 or Billions in Change, please click here and select the appropriate option from the drop-down menu.
 Upload a cover letter or proposal detailing your interest, as well as your resume.
 While we can assure that your materials will be reviewed by someone on our team, we cannot promise a response to everyone who reaches out.
-Thank you for understanding.

 Can Manoj contribute to my cause?

-I have an idea or invention I’d like to share with Manoj or Stage 2.
+I have an idea or invention I’d like to share with Stage 2.
 How can I do that?

-We currently do not offer tours of our facilities.
+Unfortunately not.
+Stage 2 does not offer tours of its facilities.

 Are you planning any activities in my area?

-Do we need to get your permission to have a public viewing of the video?
+Do we need to get your permission to have a public viewing of the film?

-I’d like to translate the film into my home language.
+I’d like to translate the film into another language.
 What’s the process of doing that?

 I’m a teacher and would like to build some lessons around the Billions in Change film.
 Do you have any resources?

 Indeed we do!
 We are developing an education toolkit that includes lesson plans for grades 6-12 based on the film.
-So far we have three units developed and are working on four more.
 Visit our Education page to view and download the available units.

 What’s the status of Rain Maker?

-We continue to modify Rain Maker to make it smaller and more efficient.
-Because of the scale of the project, we don’t want to release a substandard product.
-In the meantime, we’ve developed two other water solutions: one is for brackish water, and one is for greywater.
-We are currently in the testing phase, and expect to begin piloting all three water products sometime in 2017.
+Stage 2 continues to modify Rain Maker to make it smaller and more efficient.
+Because of the scale of the project, no one wants to release a substandard product.
+In the meantime, they’re developing other water solutions, which we expect to be able to announce later in 2017.